choderalab/jekyll-cayman-theme/_posts/2016-02-12-sample-content.markdown

 <a name="topics"></a>

 * Isomorphisms between statistical mechanics and statistical inference
-* Efficient integrators for sampling from intractable distributions
-  - Stochastic gradient methods
-  - Metropolized/unmetropolized integrators and timestep issues
-  - Sampling on GPUs and other architectures with limited/fixed precision
-* Validating machine learning implementations with statistical mechanics
-* Efficient model comparison and its relation to free energy calculations
-  - Nonequilibrium methods for model comparison; optimal algorithms/estimators/paths
-  - Relative vs absolute: Model evidences, Bayes factors, and free energies
 * What can stat mech do for machine learning?
 * What can machine learning do for stat mech?
+* Efficient integrators for sampling from intractable distributions
+* Validating machine learning implementations using stat mech principles
+* Efficient model comparison and its relation to free energy calculation (nonequilibrium methods for model comparison, relative/absolute model evidences, Bayes factors, and free energies)

 ## Invited Participants
 <a name="invited-participants"></a>